LittleLittleCloud/Agent-ChatRoom/README.md

 ## 🌟 Highlights
 - **Multi-Agent WebUI**: Chat with multiple agents simultaneously in a web browser.
 - **Server mode**: You can run `ChatRoom.Client` as a restful server.
 For more information, see [Server mode](#-server-mode).
+- **API driven**: Use the `ChatRoom.SDK` to interact with the chatroom server programmatically.
-- **Extensible**: Create your own agents and integrate them into the chatroom.
+- **Extensible**: Use code-first approach to add your own agents to the chatroom.

 ## Install from NuGet
 `Agent Chatroom` is published as a dotnet tool on nuget.org.
 You can install the latest `Agent Chatroom` client from nuget.org by running the following command, this will install the `ChatRoom.Client` globally: